chadwhitacre/openpath/2024/cra/index.md

 the open-source software steward will be](https://www.youtube.com/watch?v=wRzqvHulcEA#t=18m07s)":

-{% include img.html src="osss.webp" caption="OSS Stewards are a new economic actor in the EU." url="https://fosdem.org/2024/events/attachments/fosdem-2024-3683-the-regulators-are-coming-one-year-on/slides/22201/Slides_CRA_FOSDEM_v3_ukPnQUG.pdf" %}
+{% include img.html src="osss.webp" caption="OSS stewards are a new economic actor in the EU." url="https://fosdem.org/2024/events/attachments/fosdem-2024-3683-the-regulators-are-coming-one-year-on/slides/22201/Slides_CRA_FOSDEM_v3_ukPnQUG.pdf" %}

 The European Union does not regularly invent new kinds of economic actor.
 The last time was in 2008, with the "[new legislative framework](https://single-market-economy.ec.europa.eu/single-market/goods/new-legislative-framework_en)," since compacted, ossified, solidified, and hardened by 15+ years of government built atop it.
-An Open Source carve-out in the CRA is a _really big deal_.
+An Open Source carve-out in the CRA is _a really big deal_.

-## There Are Rules and Regulations
+## EU Is Saying the Word "Restaurant"

 Stephen Walli's Meme #3 is, "[There is no scale without discipline](https://medium.com/@stephenrwalli/my-history-of-free-and-open-source-software-1bac0a75a6ba#5d29),"